Going Out to Dinner with Kids While on a Sleep Schedule

 Sleep Training & Daycare

-If you choose to sleep train your baby while in childcare, start on a Friday night.
-Then you will have Saturday and Sunday to practice at home.
-The first three nights of sleep training make a big difference in the overall process, so doing it over the weekend will ensure that baby does well with independent sleep starting Monday.
-You’ll be even better off sleep training over a three day weekend if you don’t have travel plans.
+If you choose to sleep train your baby while in childcare, start on a Friday night, and if possible, take Monday off to have as long a stretch of implementing new habits as possible.
+The first three nights of sleep training make a big difference in the overall process, so doing it over the weekend will ensure that baby does well with independent sleep starting Monday or Tuesday.

 Daycare sleep comes with its own set of challenges, but it’s not the end of the world to be a bit more flexible.
 There is always something you can do to help support your baby in developing solid sleep skills and getting the rest she needs.